 I’ve thought for a long time about starting a blog or an Instagram or something of the sort to not only help myself, but to hopefully validate the notion that RECOVERY IS CONFUSING for everyone.

-In talking with my dietitian the other day, we started discussing the fact that your eating disorder’s perfectionism can find it’s way into recovery and pressure you to have the *perfect* recovery.
+In talking with a friend the other day, we started discussing the fact that your eating disorder’s perfectionism can find it’s way into recovery and pressure you to have the *perfect* recovery.
 Basically, this means that some of us feel pressured to be eating “healthy” all the time, and constantly proclaim on every platform imaginable that we LOVE kale and LOOK we are going to the gym because we are HEALTHY.
 Diet culture can really try to sneak it’s way into recovery, and that’s a huge recovery hurdle.

 I don’t know about the rest of you, but I don’t really like kale.
 If it’s in a smoothie, sure.
 But I am never going to be one of those people going out of my way to eat/buy/think about kale.
 Broccoli is a different story…I find it delicious.